SomMeri/grunt-zip-to-crx/README.md

 * `src: 'all/in/this/directory/*.zip'`
 * `src: ['path/to/file.zip', 'different/zipped.zip', 'globbing/*.zip']`.

 Destination property `dest` must contain path to single directory or single filename.
 If it is not specified, plugin will guess output filename from input zip name and place it into the project root.
+If the `src`property contains multipe files,  then the `dest` must contain directory.

 ### Options